Updated on 2026-02-13 GMT+08:00

 • Existing data disk

-An existing data disk is a disk created from a snapshot, a backup, or an image, or a disk detached from another server.
+An existing data disk is a disk created from a data source (snapshot, backup, or image) or one detached from another server.

 • You can choose not to re-partition the disk, but use the disk existing partitions.